-explains that the GBCS only covers the Messages needed for the minimum functionality laid out in the SMETS and CHTS;
+explains that the GBCS only covers the Messages needed for the minimum functionality laid out in the Technical Specifications;

 explains that the GBCS specifies how all such Messages are constructed and related processing performed; and

 notes that Type 2 Devices (e.g. IHDs) can only send or receive HAN Only Messages.